 (shape), center frequency and width of each Band are fully adjustable.
 You can choose from: High Shelf, Low Shelf, Peaking, Band Pass, Notch, Low Pass, High Pass or Band Pass filters for each Band

 independently.
 There is also a global gain slider to adjust the overall volume.

 When to use: Parametric EQ 2 is a good choice whenever precise control over EQ is required (e.g. Mastering and controlling or enhancing specific frequencies at an instrument level).
 Alternatively, if screen space is tight use Fruity Parametric EQ, or for a graphic EQ, try EQUO.
 NOTE: If you require even more precise control over EQ you can click and drag on the plugin window to resize Parametric EQ2 or use the off-line Equalize Tool in Edison provides the greatest precision of all

 the EQ plugins.

 - Band Type & Filter Slope Selectors - Note that the upper section shows different shapes (Band Type) with dots below each shape (Filter Slope).

-Band Type: Left-click and drag up/down to change the filter type between OFF, Low Pass, Band Pass, High Pass, Notch, Low Shelf, Peaking,
+- Band Type - Left-click and drag up/down to change the filter type between OFF and:

-High Shelf.
-Filter Slope: Left-click and drag up/down on the dot/s below each band shape to select filter slope.
-Down = Steep 4, 6 & 8, Up = Gentle 2, 6 & 8 (the steep filters give more precision
+- Filter Slope - Left-click and drag up/down on the dot/s below each band shape to select filter slope:

-in EQ isolation).
-NOTE: The Band Tokens can also be Right-clicked to show menus for both filter and slope types.
+NOTE: The Band Tokens can also be Right-clicked to show menus for Filter Type, Order (slope type) and Key (note frequencies).

 - EQ Sliders - Adjust the equalization level by sliding up/down.
 The Band Tokens can also be directly clicked & dragged.
 Note that Low Pass, Band Pass, High Pass and Notch filters don't use this